n7consulting/jeyser-docs/install/index.md

  - 2 GB of RAM
  - 10 Go of hard disk space

-We strongly advocates for Ubuntu 18.04 (Ubuntu 16.04 is also supposed to work) as your server Operating System because our automatic install scripts are only tested on Ubuntu.
+We strongly advocates for Ubuntu 20.04 (Ubuntu 18.04 is also supposed to work, Ubuntu 16.04 is likely to work as well) as your server Operating System because our automatic install scripts are only tested on Ubuntu.

 Such server cost between 3 and 7 euros per month.